Northwestel Jackrabbit/Bunny Program

 Jackrabbit and Bunny Schedule:

-If you have a child age 5-8 you may choose to register in one or both of the following sessions:
+If you have a child age 5-8 you may choose to register in one of the following sessions:

 The Jackrabbit and Bunnies program cannot function without volunteers.
 We will be looking for volunteers as coaches and helpers, as well as snack parents.
 You do not have to be a professional skiier or coach to be a part of this program.
 If you can put on skis, and love cross country skiing, you can coach.
 All coaches will take a coaching course, and go over lesson plans and ideas.
 All volunteers are guaranteed a spot for their child in the Jackrabbits/Bunny program.
-Pleas visit www.volunteersignup.org/EQDKL to sign up.
+Please email email@example.com to volunteer .

 Age Group: Ages 4 to 8